EduardoB-Programador/college-studies/Java-OOP/OOP-5th-PDF/README.md

 ### Step 3: In ContaBancaria implement a method called deposit.
 This method must be added receiving a value to deposit.

 *• The method must sum the deposit value and the balance into the private global variable balance.
-• Show the String: The deposit was made, current balance is now: \<balance\>
+• Show the String: The deposit was made, current balance is now: "balance"
 • This is a void method.*

 ### Step 4: Still in the ContaBancaria class, implement a method called withdraw.
 This method must be added receiving a value to withdraw.

 *• The method must verify if the account balance is greater than the value to be withdrawn.*

-**○ If the balance is greater, subtract from the balance the withdrawn value, and return the following String: You successfully withdrew \<value\>.
-Your current balance is now: \<balance\>.
+**○ If the balance is greater, subtract from the balance the withdrawn value, and return the following String: You successfully withdrew "value".
+Your current balance is now: "balance".
-○ If the balance is not greater, it must return the following String: Not enough balance, your balance is \<balance\>.**
+○ If the balance is not greater, it must return the following String: Not enough balance, your balance is "balance".**

 ### Step 5: In the ContaPoupanca class, implement the method calculateNewBalance, the method must be added receiving the interest percentage for a savings account.

 *• The method must calculate the new account balance using the interest percentage and attribute the value to the attribute balance from the superclass.
 • Show the following String: Balance updated.
-Your current balance is now: \<balance\>
+Your current balance is now: "balance"
 • This is a void method.*

 ### Step 6: In the ContaEspecial class, override the withdraw method, allowing negative balance using the creditLimit attribute as the max minimum value.